Jarzka/stylefy/README.md

 ### Caching summary

-stylefy supports style caching for styles generated on the frontend via HTML5 local storage and it is turned on by default.
+stylefy supports style caching for styles generated on the frontend via HTML5 local storage.
 The converted CSS code is added into local storage and loaded from there when the page is reloaded.
-Caching can speed up the style generation a lot, so it is recommended to keep it on at least in the production environment.
+Caching can speed up the style generation, but it also consumes space from the local storage.
+Caching is turned on by default, but it is up to you to consider wheter you want to keep it that way.

 You can read more about style caching in the [Style caching](#caching) section.